Passover Seder: "Go and learn"

 At this part in the Seder, songs of praise are sung, including the song Dayenu, which proclaims that had God performed any single one of the many deeds performed for the Jewish people, it would have been enough to obligate us to give thanks.
 Some sing instead The Women's Dayenu, a feminist variant of Dayenu, by Michele Landsberg.

 After Dayenu is a declaration (mandated by Rabban Gamliel) of the reasons of the commandments of the Paschal lamb, Matzah, and Maror, with scriptural sources.
 Then follows a short prayer, and the recital of the first two psalms of Hallel (which will be concluded after the meal).
 A long blessing is recited, and the second cup of wine is drunk.

-Rohtzah (ritual washing of hands)
+(ritual washing of hands)

 The ritual hand-washing is repeated, this time with all customs including a blessing.